 We start by creaming the butter.
 Make sure it is softened and at room temperature.

-Add both of the sugars keep beating it until it’s fluffy, as least 3 minutes more.
+Add both of the sugars keep beating until it’s fluffy, as least 3 minutes more.
 Don’t be tempted to rush this step.

 After you’ve added both sugars, add the eggs one by one.
 Beat them into the butter mixture until just combined, then add the vanilla.